No. 49 Watch the sunset

 What happens at sunset?

-During sunset, it may look like the sun is moving across the sky, but it’s actually us on Earth who are moving.
+During sunset, it may look like the sun is moving across the sky, but it’s actually the earth which is moving.
 The earth rotates as it travels around the sun which means there is always one side facing the sun and one facing away from it.
 So there is always a sunset happening somewhere in the world.

 What do you think sunset looks like at sea, in the desert or in the rainforest?